Likhon-baRoy/Likhon-baRoy/README.md

 🤖 I am passionate about *free/libre and open source software* (🐧Linux Enthusiast) and I embrace **community-driven** development

-I like playing Chess, reading Books📖.
+I like playing Chess ♟️, reading Books 📖.
 You can join with me in my any kind of project, just let me know :).
 I'm willing to work with @FsF.
 Hope one day I'll able to do it.

 I watch Anime and Dramas if I'm not busy earning my living :(.
 I enjoy mainly rational movies and si-fi anime, but basically anything goes.